THE CORVAIR’S FLAW

 Under the skin, the swing axles and semi-trailing arms were gone, replaced by an entirely new three-link rear suspension.
 Developed by Frank Winchell and Zora Arkus-Duntov, the new layout was based on the rear suspension of the 1963 Corvette Sting Ray.
 The wheel hubs were now carried on long trailing arms with small lateral links to adjust toe-in.
-The half-shafts, now pivoted at both ends, acted as lower control arms while two lateral links acted as upper arms.
+The wheel hubs were now carried on long trailing arms with small lateral links to adjust toe-in.
+The half-shafts, now pivoted at both ends, acted as upper control arms while two lateral links acted as lower arms.
 Unlike the Sting Ray, the Corvair used rear coil springs.
 The 1964 Corvair’s additional transverse leaf spring was deleted as it was no longer necessary.

 With the new suspension, the second-generation Corvair’s ride and handling impressed even British critics, who tended to regard the road manners of American cars with dismay.
 The new Corvair could still be made to oversteer (as could most front-engine domestic sedans of the era), but it had none of its predecessor’s eccentricities.
 The second-generation Corvair handled and stopped as well as many contemporary sports cars.
 With the optional 140 hp (104 kW) normally aspirated engine and four-speed gearbox, it could also go from 0-60 mph (97 km/h) in less than 12 seconds and reach a top speed of perhaps 105 mph (169 km/h), while returning better than 20 mpg (11.8 L/100 km).
 Few cars of the mid-sixties could offer all of those qualities simultaneously, particularly for a price under $3,000.